Deacon Lunchbox

 Deacon Lunchbox was the stage name of Atlanta performance artist and poet Timothy Tyson Ruttenber (1950 – April 19, 1992).
 Ruttenber, a construction worker by day, was popular in the Atlanta area for his flamboyant spoken-word performances.
 He often punctuated each line of his poems by banging an old torpedo casing or metal bucket with a hammer.
 His onstage props included a chainsaw, and often a bra was part of his costume.

+In April 1991, Lunchbox performed live with Bill Taft at the opening night of the "Cartoon Show" at 800 EAST, an arts collective and performance space in Atlanta.